TheoHd/crabby/README.md

-# crab-cleaner
+# Crabby

-CrabCleaner is a fast and safe way to manipulate files directly from your command line.
+Crabby is a fast and safe way to manipulate files directly from your command line.

 ## Commands